-If you’ve ever returned from a trip and wondered, “Can I deposit foreign currency into my bank account, the answer is yes, but there’s a big “but.”
-U.S. banks typically don’t allow customers to deposit foreign currency directly into a personal checking or savings account.
-Instead, you’ll likely have to convert the money back to U.S. dollars first, then make the deposit.
+If you’ve ever returned from a trip and wondered if it’s possible to deposit foreign currency into your U.S. bank account, the answer is yes — but not directly.
+Typically, you need to convert the money back to U.S. dollars first, then make the deposit.
 And there may be a few steps — and costs — involved in that process.

 How to Deposit Foreign Currency into a Bank Account